Bob Costas exiting longtime home at NBC Sports

+LOS ANGELES (AP) — Bob Costas, who stepped down as NBC’s prime-time Olympics host two years ago, has left the network’s sports division altogether.

+NBC Sports said Wednesday that Costas parted ways with his longtime employer, providing no further details.

-A representative for the 66-year-old Costas didn’t immediately respond to a request for comment.
+A representative for Costas didn’t immediately respond to a request for comment.

+Costas, 66, served as the emcee for NBC’s Olympics 11 times starting in 1992.
+In early 2017, he stepped aside for network newcomer Mike Tirico, formerly with ESPN.

 Most Read Entertainment Stories